Alma Hernandez: Jewish community

 Hernandez has worked as the coordinator of Tucson’s Jewish Community Relations Council, and has been involved in the American Israel Public Affairs Committee.

 On May 18, 2021, one of the doors of the Congregation Chaverim, which Hernandez belongs to, was smashed with a rock, and on June 7, 2021, a Chabad synagogue was vandalized in Tucson.
 She denounced both incidents on Twitter.

 On July 11, 2021, Hernandez spoke at a rally organized by pro-Israel Jewish organizations held in front of the United States Capitol, denouncing antisemitism and stating her support of Israel.
+Additionally, in 2021, Hernandez introduced and passed a bill to make Holocaust education mandatory in Arizona.

+In 2023, following the Hamas attacks on Israeli civilians, Hernandez was targeted by anti-Israel activists in her home neighborhood.
+She has been a vocal leader of Arizona Democrats rallying against pro-Palestinian organizations such as Mass Liberation.

+In 2024, Hernandez wrote that labeling all Jews as white is "inherently racist and antisemitic".
+She described indigenous Jewish communities in Arab countries and Iran "who never left" until they were forced to flee in the 20th century; Black Jews; Latin American Jews; and Asian Jews.

 Immigration

 Hernandez has served with the Young Democrats of America Hispanic caucus, and participated in rallies protesting Trump Administration's family separation policy, as well as coordinated deliveries of basic necessities to poor families in the Mexican border town of Nogales, where her mother is originally from, on behalf of a progressive activist group she co-founded, Tucson Jews for Justice.